cisagov/manage.get.gov/docs/architecture/decisions/0016-django-form-wizard.md

 ## Decision

-To maintain each page of the domain application as its own Django view class, inheriting common code from a parent class.
+To maintain each page of the domain request as its own Django view class, inheriting common code from a parent class.

 To maintain Django form and formset class in accordance with the Django models whose data they collect, independently of the pages on which they appear.